TSRogers28/ZCW-SpringOne/README.md

 ## What you'll build
 You'll build a simple web application with Spring Boot and add some useful services to it.
+For ZipCode, you need to use the Maven stuff, not gradle.

 ## What you'll need